Andrew-Chen-Wang/github-wiki-action/README.md

           GH_NAME: actions[bot]
 ```

+☝ This workflow will mirror the `wiki/` folder in your GitHub repository to the
+`user/repo.wiki.git` Git repo that houses the wiki documentation!
+You can use
+any of the [supported markup languages] like MediaWiki, Markdown, or AsciiDoc.

 <img align="right" alt="Screenshot of 'Create the first page' button" src="https://i.imgur.com/ABKIS4h.png" />

 ⚠️ You must create a dummy page manually!
 This is what initially creates the